babel/website/_posts/2017-01-23-upgrade-guide-for-babel-7.md

 > Likelihood to break your CI: medium

-We don't currently have a Stage 2 transform for decorators so instead of making it error, we are adding legacy-decorators as part of the Stage 1 preset as well as making legacy-decorators the official package again.
-(It still needs to be updated).
+We don't currently have a Stage 2 transform for decorators so instead of making it error, we are adding what was legacy-decorators as part of the Stage 1 preset by merging it into the transform-decorators plugin.

 ## babel-core